GSA/digitalgov.gov/content/services/electronic-capital-planning-and-investment-control-ecpic.md

 <div class="deck"><p>The eCPIC application helps automate capital planning and portfolio management processes for enabling government agencies to effectively mature their investment management strategies and achieve agency mission goals and objectives.</p></div>

+If you are interested in learning more about the eCPIC tool, please [email the project management office](mailto:ecpic.pmo@gsa.gov) for additional information and to schedule a demonstration.

 - [Our Goals](#our-goals)
 - [eCPIC Agencies](#ecpic-agencies)
 - [FAQs](#frequently-asked-questions)